The general linear 2-groupoid: The nerve of a Lie 2-category

 We can now prove our second main theorem.

-\begin{theorem} Given $C$ a Lie 2-category, if its 2-arrows are (smoothly) invertible, then the nerve $NC$ is naturally a simplicial manifold. \end{theorem}
+\begin{theorem} Given $C$ a Lie 2-category, if its 2-arrows are (smoothly) invertible, then its nerve $NC$ is naturally a simplicial manifold. \end{theorem}

 \begin{proof} We endow each $N_nC$ with a smooth structure inductively.
-For $n=0,1$ we do it by means of the obvious identifications $N_0C=C_0$ and $N_1C=C_1$.
-For larger $n$ we use the filtration and fiber products on previous proposition, noting that one of the maps is always a surjective submersion, and using the standard transversality criterion.
+For $n=0,1$ we do this by means of the obvious identifications $N_0C=C_0$ and $N_1C=C_1$.
+For larger $n$ we use the filtration and fiber products of the previous proposition, noting that one of the maps is always a surjective submersion, and using the standard transversality criterion.
 Hence $N_nC$ is a closed embedded submanifold of the product

 We will prove that, for these smooth structures, the canonical inclusion $\phi:N_nC\to A_nC$ into the ambient is a closed embedding.
 This implies that (i) the smooth structures that we have defined on $N_nC$ do not depend on the particular filtration we have used, and that (ii) the simplicial maps on $NC$ are smooth and $NC$ is a simplicial manifold.